tsibg/react-background-remover/README.md

 React app for testing the Background Remover library [@imgly/background_remover](https://github.com/imgly/background-removal-js)

-Update: The static assets for the background removal are now served from `/public/static/model` as this improves load times.
+The static assets for the lib are now served from `/public/static/model` as this may improve loading time.

 LIVE Preview: https://react-background-remover-seven.vercel.app/

+ToDo Notes:

+1. Refactor the App Component - extract the processing part to be reusable.
+2. Cleanup of styles

 ## Setup
-1. Install dependencies
-`npm install`
+1. Install dependencies.
+The assets will be automatically copied into `/public/static/model` `npm install`
 2. Start dev server
-`npm start`
+`npm run start`

 ## Learn More